EricCabrol/VehicleDynamics/Minaker.md

 Chapter 6 about **Multibody dynamics** becomes more theoretical, explaining how the governing equations are generated.
 I would have liked to see a paragraph explaining the fundamental difference between pure multibody softwares and solvers based on prior symbolic resolution of the equations of motion (like all the commercial softwares dedicated to vehicle dynamics)

-In the last chapter about **Mathematics** I appreciate the focus on the difference between algebraic and differential equations, often not well known.
+In the last chapter about **Mathematics** I liked the focus on the difference between algebraic and differential equations.
+But did it deserve a full chapter ?

 ### Conclusion